limebit/medmodels/docs/developer_guide/pull-request.md

 **4. Address Feedback and Merge:**

 - Once submitted, reviewers may provide feedback or request changes.
 Address these comments and make any necessary adjustments to your code.
+Review comments should only be resolved by the comment author, not the pull request author.
 - After receiving approval from reviewers, admins can merge your pull request into the main branch.